Wednesday, November 11, 2020

 Finally Gain in decibel is: GaindB(ω) = 20log10{Gainmagnitude(ω)} ……(7)

 For our M=9 FIR filter, frequency response can be calculated using equation (7).
-And this time reference equation is available: desirable gain of any frequency can be calculated, it is possible to compare gain values at as many frequency points as you wish.
+Using the reference equation (1), desirable gain of any frequency can be calculated, it is possible to compare gain values at as many frequency points as you wish.
 I compared 10Hz to 22040Hz semitone step frequency points and created Fig.1.

 Fig.1.
 9 taps FIR de-emphasis filter frequency response.

-Comparing to the original de-emphasis table, max error of this FIR filter is 0.878 dB on 7360Hz, It is poor, and the quality can be improved by increasing M.
+Comparing to the original de-emphasis table, max error of this FIR filter is 0.878 dB on 7360Hz, It is poor.
+The filtering quality can be improved by increasing M.

-Searching the best FIR filter tap number M
+Searching the optimal FIR filter tap number M

 FIR Filter Taps M Max Error (dB)